 Benefit #3: Increased Muscle Strength

-Exercising with the aid of a foam roller helps to engage the muscles and build strength.
+Exercising with the aid of a foam roller may help to engage the muscles and build strength.
 The inherent instability of the foam roller also works the core and improves balance.

 “Balancing on a foam roller requires your body to recruit more muscles, especially in your core, to perform the move,” says Tyler G. Travis, executive director of Lake Erie College of Osteopathic Medicine Medical Fitness and Wellness Center for Active.com.